Featured Articles ➔

 Dry Skin Under Beard – Causes, and Effects

 Just like on your head, the hairs of your beard also have sebaceous glands that produce sebum (oil).
 But sometimes they just can’t secrete enough oil to moisturize both your face and the hair of your beard.
 This happens especially for longer beards, as the glands won’t be able to keep up with producing the necessary sebum.
-In this case, the skin requires external help to supplement the secretion of sebum.
+In this case, the skin under your beard requires external help to supplement the secretion of sebum.

 High levels of stress mess with body hormones, which, in time, can cause excess oil.
 Since there is a lot of hair covering the skin, the oil clogs the pores, leading to infection and irritation.
 Stress hormones might also delay hair growth.